oracle/python-oracledb/doc/src/user_guide/tracing.rst

 In python-oracledb Thin mode, the output will be like::

-    python-oracledb thn : 3.4.0
+    python-oracledb thn : 4.0.0

 In python-oracledb Thick mode, the output will be like::

-    python-oracledb thk : 3.4.0
+    python-oracledb thk : 4.0.0

-Note that you may not see these values if you have set :attr:`oracledb.defaults.driver_name <defaults.driver_name>` or the ``driver_name`` parameter in :meth:`oracledb.init_oracle_client()`.
+Note that you may see different values if you have set :attr:`oracledb.defaults.driver_name <Defaults.driver_name>` or the ``driver_name`` parameter in :meth:`oracledb.init_oracle_client()`.

 The python-oracledb version can also be shown with